-Traditions and history aside, my desire is to help more people experience the gifts I have seen emerge over and over again in those who seek intimacy with the One, the Source of Life and Love.
+Traditions and history aside, my desire is to help you experience the gifts I have seen emerge over and over through yearning toward intimacy with the Running Spring of Living Water, the Never-failing Well of Creativity, the Great River that Leads to the Sea of Eternity, the Source of Life and Love.

-In our seeking for the One Who Is Many; Male, Female, Both, and Neither, many of us have gathered on Facebook, in The Way of the River Community Group.
-We share classes, discussions, article, queries, celebrations, and ritual time.
+In our seeking for the One Who Is Many; All Genders and None, many of us gather on Facebook, in The Way of the River Community Group.
+We share classes, discussions, articles, queries, celebrations, and ritual time.
 Please consider joining us.

-I also invite you to go to the link above, “Love Letters,” to subscribe to my weekly contemplation, Reflections.
-It is a spiritual boost and meditation on the season, the day, or something that I have been pondering in my heart to share with you.
+I also invite you to subscribe to my weekly “Love Letters,” called simply, Reflections.
+Reflections may include meditation on the season, the day, or something that I have been pondering in my heart to share with you.